 The Zoom session will feature an overview of Center for Teaching programs, services, and resources, with a particular focus on offerings to help faculty prepare for the fall semester, and an opportunity for new faculty to ask questions about teaching this fall.

-To participate in the orientation on Friday, August 7th, scheduled for 11 a.m. to 12 p.m., please register here.
+To participate in the orientation on Tuesday, August 18th, scheduled for 3-4 p.m., please register here.